I Admit – I Peek at What Card Folks in Line Are Using (and Cringe When It’s Not a Travel Credit Card)

 This is still the first card I recommend to friends and family, by the way.
 It’s got a 50,000 Chase Ultimate Rewards point welcome bonus after spending $4,000 on purchases in the first 3 months of account opening – worth $500 in cash back, $625 in travel booked through the Chase portal, and potentially more when transferred to airline and hotel partners.
 No hocus pocus, no big effort required.

 And even if you have zero desire to travel and don’t want to hear anything about points or miles, there are a ton of great cash back credit cards which have categories to earn rewards on everyday spending.
 Many have no annual fee (or the fee waived for the first year) so you can try them out at no cost.
-I’m actually leaning towards picking up the Capital One® Savor® Cash Rewards Credit Card later this year to earn 4% cash back on dining and entertainment, 2% back on groceries, and 1% on everything else.
+I’m actually leaning towards picking up the Capital One Savor Cash Rewards Credit Card later this year to earn 4% cash back on dining, entertainment and popular streaming services, 3% back at grocery stores (excluding superstores like Walmart and Target), and 1% on everything else.
+The information for the Capital One Savor Cash Rewards card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 My point is – not using rewards cards is like leaving money on the table.
 Just making a simple switch from cash/debit to a travel credit card (as long as you pay it in full and on time every month) can translate into significant savings whether you redeem rewards for travel or just take the cash back.
 And who doesn’t like saving money?